Barrack Field

 Barrack Field is located on the grounds of the Royal Artillery Barracks in Woolwich, southeast London (formerly part of Kent).
-It was once part of Woolwich Common, then used as a venue for cricket matches in the 18th century and as the home of Woolwich Cricket Club at that time.
-Later it became the home of the Royal Artillery Cricket Club.
+It was once part of Woolwich Common, then used as a venue for historically important cricket matches in the 18th century, and as the home of Woolwich Cricket Club at that time; later it became the home of the Royal Artillery Cricket Club.
 It is now used as a generic sports field, mainly for football.

 History

-Woolwich Cricket Club came briefly to prominence in August 1754 when the team played home and away games against Dartford, at this time was probably the strongest team in England.
+Woolwich Cricket Club came briefly to prominence in August 1754 when the team played two games against Dartford, who at the time were arguably the strongest team in England.
+The first match was on Barrack Field, and the return on Dartford Brent.
+In both matches, the away team won but no further details are known.
+Both games were mentioned in the same report by Read's Weekly Journal, dated Saturday, 31 August: "Dartford won away & lost at home against Woolwich on Sat. & Mon., Aug.
+24 & 26 respectively".

+The Woolwich club's ability to successfully challenge Dartford at this time clearly infers that it was a leading club in the 1750s, but its new-found prominence was short-lived, probably because of the outbreak of the Seven Years' War (1756–1763), which severely limited top-class cricket through its span.
+The war began, officially, on 17 May 1756, when Britain formally declared war on France.
+The impact of this war on cricket can be seen in the ACS' Important Matches booklet.
+It has only sixteen entries for all seven seasons from 1757 to 1763, with none at all in 1760.

-The club revived in the last ten years of the 18th century when, following the establishment of Marylebone Cricket Club in 1787, club cricket was very fashionable in London and matches between the town clubs were very popular.
-Barrack Field was frequently used for matches in this period.
+The club revived in the last ten years of the 18th century when, following the establishment of Marylebone Cricket Club in 1787, club cricket became very fashionable in London, and matches between the town clubs were very popular.
+Barrack Field was frequently used for matches during the Regency era.
+In all, well over 850 matches—mostly involving service teams—took place on the ground between 1754 and 2014.
+However, their list is incomplete because it excludes eight historically important matches played there between 1797 and 1802, all of which are listed below: